gusreid/gus-reid/content/classes.md

 See below calendar for more details...

-Link to online classes: https://meet.jit.si/KindDensitiesSupportLovingly
+Link to online classes: <iframe allow="camera; microphone; fullscreen; display-capture; autoplay" src="https://meet.jit.si/KindDensitiesSupportLovingly" style="height: 100%; width: 100%; border: 0px;"></iframe> https://meet.jit.si/KindDensitiesSupportLovingly

 Link works in browser and/or through the Jitsi app on your phone or tablet.
 I suggest you bookmark the link in your browser for ease of access.